Shall I Go On?

 21 TRAVIATA

-The owner of Marabella's Restaurant, situated behind Philadelphia's Academy of Music, former home of the Philadelphia Orchestra, relayed this story to me as relayed to him by Riccardo Muti.
-Over lunch during a break in the EMI recording sessions of La traviata, the maestro was having lunch with a famous retired Italian tenor and was complaining that the singer contracted to sing the line "La cena e pronta" during the gambling scene in Act II, could not get it right to save his life - he was late, sharp, flat, early and utterly impossible.
-The elder tenor offered to sing the difficult six-syllable role for him and agreed not to receive credit on the commercial release.
+Via a close source: Riccardo Muti was having lunch with a retired opera singer during a break in recording sessions for La traviata.
+The maestro complained that the singer contracted to sing the single line "La cena e pronta" during the gambling scene in Act II, could not get it right to save his life - he was late, sharp, flat, early and utterly incapable.
+Then, his guest offered to sing the difficult six-syllable role for him and agreed not to receive credit on the commercial release.
 If you hear it without knowing who it is, it's hard to guess.
-But if you know who it is ahead of time, it's obvious.
-His name?
-Giuseppe di Stefano.
+But if you know it's Giuseppe di Stefano, it becomes immediately obvious.

 22 TRAVIATA